 17.5.1 The Contractor hereby grants to the Authority the irrevocable, perpetual, non-exclusive, sub-licensable, royalty-free licence to publish the Reports at any time either: (a) under CC-BY licence terms or equivalent; or, (b) pursuant to the Open Government Licence v3.0 or equivalent as appropriate;

-17.5.2 Subject to the Contractor’s right to submit a request under Condition 17.7 the Authority may publish the Reports in accordance with the licence granted under this Condition 17.5 for any purpose including: in accordance with the Authority’s position on Open Access to research (as updated from time to time); and, any entry in a register of research findings or an individual issue of or a review article in a monograph series prepared on the Authority’s behalf.
+17.5.2 Subject to the Contractor’s right to submit a request under Clause 17.7 the Authority may publish the Reports in accordance with the licence granted under this Clause 17.5 for any purpose including: in accordance with the Authority’s position on Open Access to research (as updated from time to time); and, any entry in a register of research findings or an individual issue of or a review article in a monograph series prepared on the Authority’s behalf.
 Where it is reasonably possible, the timing of any such publication will be subject to consultation with the Contractor and will take account of the Authority’s position and policies on publication in force from time to time, publication timetables in other peer-reviewed journals and the need to make research findings publicly available as soon as practicable;

 17.7 The Authority is entitled to publish the whole or any part of the Final Report or the Final Report Summary or a summary of any of them.
 If the Contractor wishes the Authority to delay such publication, it must submit a request in writing to the Authority’s Representative giving reasons for the requested delay which shall be considered in accordance with the NIHR’s Information for Authors’ Dual Publication Guidance and Embargo Policy as amended from time-to-time.